-Sienna Smith is the owner of Yoga Mountain Studio, a registered yoga therapist, Yoga Journal Contributor, and Yoga Alliance teacher trainer E-500 RYT.
-She has taught in the SF Bay Area for 12 years, and studied extensively with Gary Kraftsow, John Friend, Sianna Sherman, Georg Feuerstein, Maritza and Lama Palden.
-Her daily yoga and meditation practice brings compassion and insight to her teaching.
-She enjoys guiding students toward optimal alignment to improve their physical health, and create a life of freedom and joy.
-Sienna has appeared in Yoga Journal three times, Gary Krafstow’s top-selling Yoga for the Low Back DVD, and has produced two home practice DVD's.
-She has two children, enjoys playing the harmonium and crafting raw chocolate treats.
+Sienna Smith is the owner of Yoga Mountain Studio, a registered yoga therapist, and senior Yoga Alliance teacher (E-RYT500).
+Teaching in the bay area for 14 years, she has studied extensively with Gary Kraftsow, John Friend, Sianna Sherman, Georg Feuerstein, Maritza and Lama Palden.
+Her classes, workshops and trainings are opportunities for learning and practice of an intellegent healing system of alignment-based yoga rooted in the Krishnamacharya tradition.
+Sienna created an online Office Yoga video with Yoga Journal, has appeared in the publication three times, and in Gary Krafstow’s top-selling Yoga for the Low Back DVD.
+She has two children, loves to sip green tea and hike.

 Rachael began her journey as a yoga teacher in order to heal herself.
-She graduated from architecture school with debilitating pain and found Yoga Therapy, among other Eastern Medicines to be the only remedies that truly helped.
-She has completed her 200-hr, 500-hr, and prenatal yoga trainings in Yoga Therapy through The Stress Management Center of Marin, who have integrated 5 different styles of yoga into their training.
-She is also a certified Ayurvedic Lifestyle Counselor and is studying to become an Ayurvedic Practitioner at Mount Madonna Institute.
-Rachael’s teaching mainly draws from Viniyoga, connecting breath with movement and Yin Yoga using props to allow the body to soften and release on a deeper level.
-Her integrated approach is mindful, focusing on utilizing the breath as the main tool to restore and renew.
-Rachael is inspired by making people feel better, nature, Ayurveda, and travel.
+She graduated from architecture school with debilitating pain and found Yoga Therapy helped to heal.
+She completed her 500-hr and prenatal yoga training through the SMC of Marin.
+Rachael also studied Ayurveda at Mount Madonna Institute and is a Certified Ayurvedic Practitioner.
+Her teaching draws from Viniyoga, connecting breath with movement and Yin Yoga using props to allow the body to soften and release on a deeper level.
+She uses breath and mindfulness as the main tools to restore and renew.
+Inspired by her students, she is grateful to share the teachings of yoga.

 Suraya teaches yoga, dance and drama to children, teens and adults throughout the Bay Area.
 As a dedicated yogini, an Expressive Arts & Drama Therapist, and a trained actress and theatre director, Suraya's teaching style is heart-centered, imaginative and eclectic.
 She has been inspired by her yoga teacher training at the Sivananda Ashram in India, an Anusara Immersion and Teacher Training with Katchie Ananda, Jane Austin's Perinatal Yoga Teacher Training, and Five Rhythms dance.
 She has an MFT and facilitates the Marin Shakespeare Program at San Quentin State Prison.
 She is passionate about the connection between yoga, creativity and well-being.

 Elizabeth lived in India and studied classical yoga and meditation in her 20's.
-Since, she has also completed a yoga therapy training in the US.
-Elizabeth has an in-depth knowledge of how to apply yoga to work with injuries and limitations.
-She instills a respect for the body and its ability to change and heal.
+She has also completed a yoga therapy training in the US.
 Having experienced first-hand the transformative powers of yoga, Elizabeth helps to foster this passion and wisdom in her students.
 Her classes focus on allowing the prana, or life energy, to move more freely in the body and the mind.
-The class emphasizes meditation in motion.
 Consciously flowing through postures and progressing into deeper, quieter postures toward the end of class, students receive a balanced practice that helps restore energy, strength, and peace of mind.

 Yoga is ancient wisdom for harmonious living in the modern world.
 Alison's teaching is infused with passion and play as well as powerful technical knowledge.
 Her classes offer clear instructions with precise alignment principles as well as principles to help you relate to your breath, calm your mind, and carry your body with grace.
 Alison's practice and perspective of yoga is deeply rooted in the Anusara lineage.
 She has studied with Anusara Founder, John Friend and Sanskrit scholar Christopher "Hareesh" Wallis.
 Currently she is studying with Noah Maze.